vphongph/maidsafe_autonomi/ant-node-manager/README.md

 ## Installation

-The latest version can be installed via [safeup](https://github.com/maidsafe/safeup):
+The latest version can be installed via [antup](https://github.com/maidsafe/antup):
 ```
-safeup antctl
+antup antctl
 ```

 A binary can also be obtained for your platform from the releases in this repository.